Change your address, name, gender, residency, or birth date

 Retiree name changes

-All other UW retirees should contact the UW Benefits Office for name changes.
+All UW retirees should contact the UW Benefits Office for name changes.

 Change your gender